 It has had more than its fair share of violent crimes for its size and is ranked safer than only one percent of all neighborhoods in the country.
 Residents of Toppenish keep their doors locked at night because of the frequent homicides and robberies in the area.

 Furthermore, most work in the area is seasonal, and the winter months can make it difficult to make ends meet for farm laborers who are waiting for jobs to open up again in the springtime.
 Even worse, the cost of living index (while lower than the state average of 121.9) is still 92.1.
 How are the schools?
 A paltry 5 out of 10 on Great Schools.

 Lakewood is a beautiful city in the western part of the state.
 It's surrounded by beautiful scenery and breathtaking landscapes, which technically puts it in the top half of the communities in the US (51%), according to AARP.
 However, this doesn't give you an accurate picture of the dangers within the city.

 Although the rate of violent crimes has declined, you still have a 1 in 154 chance of falling victim to a violent crime in this area.
 The longer you stay, the worse your odds become, and the city is safer than only two percent of all American areas.
 While the schools do rank well, Lakewood is best avoided.

 18. Aberdeen, WA

-Aberdeen is the previous home of legendary grunge musician Kurt Cobain.
-The city serves as the main gateway for traffic heading to the beaches on the coast of Washington State, but it’s a place you should keep driving through.
-Aberdeen has the 14h highest rate of property crimes in the state, and the 7th highest violent crime rate.
-It’s not a safe place to spend any amount of time in.
+Aberdeen is the previous home of legendary grunge musician Kurt Cobain and serves as the main gateway for traffic heading to the beaches on the coast of Washington State.
+However, there’s a reason Cobain left the city, and it's a place you should keep driving through.

 17. Seattle, WA